 I hope that you’ve been able to attend or watch the recordings of the sessions in our latest webinar series on specification automation.
 We’re focusing on the requirements for different project teams and different tasks in the system-on-chip (SoC) development process: hardware design, simulation, formal verification, firmware coding, system-level validation, documentation, and more.
-This approach makes it easy for us to focus on the solutions we provide without digging deeply into details on specific features in specific products.
-Attendance has been good, so I’m pleased with how the series is going.
+This approach makes it easy for us to focus on the solutions we provide without digging deeply into the details of specific features in specific products.
+I'm pleased with how the series is going; attendance has been good.

 This approach has also given us the chance to cover some specific topics we’ve only touched on briefly in past webinars.
-Generation of assertions for use in formal verification is one such topic.
+The generation of assertions for use in formal verification is one such topic.
 In a recent designer-focused blog post, I mentioned that we generate assertions for clock domain crossings (CDCs), but that barely scratches the surface of our capabilities.
 In fact, our most recent webinar listed more than 80 categories of assertions that we generate today.
-That’s way too many to cover in this post, but I’d like to give some examples and hit a few high points.
+I can't cover all, but let's touch on key examples and highlights in this post.

 First, let me remind you how formal verification works.
 A formal tool takes an assertion—a statement of design intent—and tries to prove that it is true under all possible states of your design.
 This is much more powerful than simulation, which only exercises the design behavior stimulated by your tests.
-A formal proof means that all possible behavior has been mathematically analyzed and that the assertion “holds” under all conditions.
-Of course, your design may have a bug that violates an assertion, and in this case the formal tool generates a “counterexample” that shows exactly how this can happen.
+A formal proof mathematically analyzes all possible behavior, ensuring that the assertion "holds" under all conditions.
+Of course, your design may have a bug that violates an assertion, and in this case, the formal tool generates a “counterexample” that shows exactly how this can happen.

 You can specify constraints to ensure that formal analysis considers only legal design behavior.
 If you have a two-bit input that must be one-hot, you don’t want to see an invalid counterexample in which both bits are set high.
 You can also use formal tools to target coverage points.
 These days, almost everyone uses SystemVerilog Assertions (SVA) to specify assertions (“assert”), constraints (“assume”), and coverage (“cover”).
 We generate all our assertions in SVA, specifically in the form of concurrent assertions aligned with the clock cycles in your design, and they work in simulation as well as formal.